 When asked what she has learned as she has been more intentional in following President Nelson’s invitation to increase her faith, Marcela Rojas said, “I have felt more peace, I have felt more love for my Heavenly Father and for my Savior.
 And also I have felt more confidence to go on and overcome challenges that come my way.”

 Referencing Doctrine and Covenants 121:45, Elder Andersen said, “When we are intentional, when we do our very best, and we try to put more faith in the Lord, we feel His approval.
-And as we feel His approval, that confidence can grow.”
+And as we feel His approval, that confidence grows.”

 For Mandol Choi, acting on President Nelson’s invitation has helped him become a more engaged learner — asking questions, finding answers in the scriptures and applying them in his life.